-Led by partner Tim Lethbridge, our team has vast experience in drafting employment contracts and policies, advising on enterprise bargaining agreements, and managing award disputes and investigations.
+Led by partner Tim Lethbridge, our team has extensive experience in drafting employment contracts and policies, advising on enterprise bargaining agreements, and managing award disputes and investigations.
 We’ve represented clients in all the relevant courts and tribunals.
-Tim also drafts employment contracts and policies and advises on occupational health and safety matters.
-He also makes time to assess clients’ existing industrial relations systems, proposing ways in which they can be improved.
+Tim is an experienced litigator and also advises on OH&S matters.

-Partner Elise Croft is experienced in negotiations relating to executive employment issues and is experienced in drafting and advising upon restraint of trade clauses.
-She also has experience in representing employers and directors throughout the WorkSafe investigation process and defending WorkSafe prosecutions in the Magistrates Court.
+Partner Elise Croft is experienced in negotiations relating to executive employment issues and in drafting and advising upon restraint of trade clauses.
+She represents employers and directors throughout the WorkSafe investigation process and defends WorkSafe prosecutions in the Magistrates Court.
+Elise regularly represents individuals and businesses in unfair dismissal, general protections and contractual benefits claims.
+She has also appeared in the Australian Human Rights Commission.

 Partner Vidal Hockless has extensive litigation experience, providing services to clients in a wide range of industries in relation to OH&S and workplace risk, with particular emphasis on secondary liability exposure and protection.